mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 7. Add the files back to Mercurial: `hg add chat/protocols/matrix/lib/matrix-sdk`
 7. Modify `moz.build` to add/remove/rename modified files.
 8. Modify `matrix-js-sdk` to add/remove/rename modified files.
+9. Modify `crypto/store/localStorage-crypto-store.js` so that the import `memory-crypto-store` does not have a `.js` on the end.

 ### Custom `.babelrc`